THE EDI L3 PROFESSIONAL INVESTIGATOR AWARD – EXAM DAY 15/01/2011 – SURREY (UK)

 Four learners sat the EDI Level 3 Professional Investigator Award in Surrey on Saturday, the 15th January 2011.
 There was a mixture of existing private investigators and a new comer to the Private Investigator industry.

-R J Newnam delivered the course recap, before the exam was tackled.
+Richard J Newman delivered the course recap, before the exam was tackled…

 The invigilator kept a keen eye on those taking the exam having scrutinised the identification documentation and the passport sized photograph which had been produced by the candidates.

 You pass or fail, there is no grading.
-The number of people in the UK who have successfully completed the EDI Level 3 Professional investigator Award thereby swelled to 64!
+The successful learners were the first to completed the EDI Level 3 Professional investigator Award.
+History was made!

 In the pub afterwards we discussed the exam and debated if licences will ever materialise.
 The optimists argued that if the pressure to licence coming from the Serious Organised Crime Agency and the Information Commissioners Office is heeded then it might still become a reality.
 The reopening of the phone hacking scandal which originally involved the News of the World’s Royal Editor and so called: Private Investigator: Glenn Mulcaire – might yet focus the light back onto the licensing debate.
 The pessimists were in the minority but all agreed that, in anycase, it had been a worthwhile journey.